Do Medical Aids Cover Psychotherapy?

 – BonCapprovides cover for PMBs only, subject to the BonCap GP network

 Mental health benefits on all plans offer 21 days for each person.
-The Allied, Therapeutic and Psychology Benefit offers out-of-hospital services which are paid using day-to-day benefits up to an annual limit.
+Significantly, the Allied, Therapeutic and Psychology Benefit offers out-of-hospital services from day-to-day benefits up to an annual limit.

 – Executive, Comprehensive and Priority fall under the Allied, Therapeutic and Psychology Benefit and extended cover is available.